Moir\'e-resonant surface state in ultrathin RuO$_2$: Abstract

 \section{Abstract}

-{Ruthenium dioxide (\ce{RuO2}) has been in the focus of contemporary condensed matter research as a prototypical candidate material for \textit{altermagnetism}.
-In the face of daunting evidence for bulk magnetic order despite promising theoretical predictions, it naturally suggests the focus on thin films where Coulomb interactions are dimensionally quenched and may yield a more strongly correlated environment prone to magnetic ordering.
-Here, we combine scanning tunneling microscopy (STM), density functional theory (DFT), and density matrix renormalization group (DMRG) methods to investigate atomically ordered ultrathin \ce{RuO2(110)} grown on \ce{Ru(0001)}.
-Contrary to predictions of magnetic order, we observe a nonmagnetic charge density wave (CDW) instability that is driven by Fermi surface nesting within the flat-band surface state, and stabilized by the incommensurate moiré stacking with the substrate.
-We further identify a nonmagnetic and metastable $2 \times 2$ surface reconstruction that breaks in-plane mirror symmetry and can be reversibly toggled via STM tip manipulation.
-Our spin-polarized STM measurements find no sign of any magnetic instability at the \ce{RuO2} surface.
-As much as our findings refute proposals for either bulk or surface magnetism in \ce{RuO2}, we establish ultrathin \ce{RuO2(110)} as an intriguing platform for exploring Moiré-assisted electronic surface order.}
+{\ce{RuO2} has emerged as a prototypical candidate for \textit{altermagnetism}.
+In the face of daunting evidence for magnetic order in the bulk, the focus naturally shifted to surfaces and ultrathin films, where Coulomb interactions are dimensionally quenched and electron correlations strongly enhanced.
+Here, we examine atomically ordered, ultrathin \ce{RuO2(110)} grown on \ce{Ru(0001)} using a combination of scanning tunneling microscopy (STM), density functional theory, and density matrix renormalization group methods.
+We observe a nonmagnetic charge order that is imprinted by the incommensurate moiré stacking with the substrate and enhanced by the electronic Fermi surface scattering within the flat-band surface state.
+We further identify a nonmagnetic, metastable $c(2 \times 2)$ surface reconstruction that arises from surface phonon softening and can be toggled reversibly via STM tip manipulation.
+Spin-polarized STM measurements, however, reveal no evidence of magnetic order on the \ce{RuO2(110)} surface.
+Our findings of a nonmagnetic charge-modulation position ultrathin \ce{RuO2(110)} as an intriguing platform for exploring moiré-assisted electronic orders.}